isomerpages/moh-vaccinegov/pages/faq.md

 								<span>• Persons who are medically vulnerable and at higher risk of severe disease</span><br><br>
 								Persons aged 6 months to 59 years who are healthy have a lower risk of severe disease.
 Nevertheless, eligible persons in this age group, in particular, healthcare workers, as well as household members and caregivers of medically vulnerable individuals, are encouraged to receive an additional dose around one year after their last dose to enhance protection.<br><br>
 								* Children aged 6 months to 4 years who had previously received three doses of Pfizer-BioNTech/Comirnaty should still receive an additional dose after they have crossed their fifth birthday.
 The interval between the additional dose and the last dose should be 5 months or more.<br><br>
+								<sup>#</sup>The Novavax/Nuvaxovid vaccine is currently unavailable under the National Vaccination Programme.
+Novavax is in the process of filing for regulatory approval for its updated COVID-19 XBB.1.5 vaccine formulation.<br><br>
 								^To achieve minimum protection, persons who had received the first dose of the mRNA or Novavax/Nuvaxovid vaccines, but are medically ineligible to continue with the vaccines, should receive 3 doses of the Sinovac-CoronaVac vaccine.
 							</p>
 						</div>